 Appointment Code Description FE FSET Enroll (Individual): This code is used to schedule an appointment for individual FSET enrollment and orientation.
-FO FSET Orientation (Group) : This code is used to schedule an appointment for FSET group enrollment and orientation.
+FO FSET Orientation (Group): This code is used to schedule an appointment for FSET group enrollment and orientation.
 FS FSET Enroll 2nd (Individual): This code is used to re-schedule an appointment for individual FSET enrollment and orientation when the participant missed the previously scheduled appointment.
-FG FSET Orientation 2nd (Group) : This code is used to reschedule an appointment for FSET group enrollment and orientation when the participant missed a previously scheduled appointment.
+FG FSET Orientation 2nd (Group): This code is used to reschedule an appointment for FSET group enrollment and orientation when the participant missed a previously scheduled appointment.
 FR FSET EP Review (Individual): This code is used to schedule an appointment to conduct the regular employment plan review for an ABAWD participant.
-FV FSET EP Review Vol. (Individual) : This code is used to schedule an appointment to conduct the regular employment plan review for a non-ABAWD or an ABAWD meeting the work requirement outside of FSET.
-FJ FSET Job Club (Group): This code is used to schedule an appointment to attend a job club group activity.
+FV FSET EP Review Vol. (Individual): This code is used to schedule an appointment to conduct the regular employment plan review for a non-ABAWD or an ABAWD meeting the work requirement outside of FSET.
 FW FSET Workshop (Group): This code is used to schedule an appointment to attend an FSET workshop group activity.
-FP FSET Participation (Individual) : This code is used to schedule an appointment with the FSET agency to discuss FSET participation with the participant.
+FP FSET Participation (Individual): This code is used to schedule an appointment with the FSET agency to discuss FSET participation with the participant.

-In the CWW Client Scheduling Tool are six automated FSET letters, which correspond to FSET-specific activity codes and are automatically generated when appointments are scheduled.
+In the CWW Client Scheduling Tool are five automated FSET letters, which correspond to FSET-specific activity codes, and are automatically generated when appointments are scheduled.
 Details regarding appointment correspondence can be found in Process Help 1.8.9.
 These letters are as follows:

 Correspondence Code Description CSLW Initial Enrollment Appointment: This letter is used to notify an individual that an initial enrollment appointment has been scheduled.
 The letter corresponds to activity codes FE FSET Enroll (Individual) and FO FSET Orientation (Group).
 CSLV Reschedule Enrollment Appointment: This letter is used to notify an individual that their initial enrollment appointment has been rescheduled because he or she missed the prior enrollment appointment.
 The letter corresponds to activity codes FS FSET Enroll 2nd (Individual) and FG FSET Orientation 2nd (Group).
 CSLX Employment Plan Review: This letter is used to notify a participant that an appointment has been scheduled for an employment plan (EP) review.
 The letter corresponds to activity codes FR FSET EP Review (Individual) and FV FSET EP Review Vol. (Individual).
-CSLY Job Club: This letter is used to notify a participant that he or she is registered for Job Club.
-The letter corresponds to activity code FJ FSET Job Club (Group).
 CSLZ Employment Workshop: This letter is used to notify a participant that he or she is registered to attend an employment workshop.
 The letter corresponds to activity code FW FSET Workshop (Group).
 CSLO Participation Appointment: This letter is used to notify a participant that an appointment has been scheduled to review his or her participation in FSET.
 The letter corresponds to the activity code FP FSET Participation (Individual).